farazsth98/farazsth98.github.io/_posts/2019-10-11-picoctf-2019-ghostdiary.markdown

 This is very important.
 If we can somehow read this pointer (using a use-after-free, or overlapped chunks, by any means), then we have an information leak that we can use to find the base address of libc.
 This defeats both PIE and ASLR in one shot.
 This characteristic of the unsorted bin is used in the exploit for this challenge.

-#### The tcache poisoning attack
+#### The Tcache Poisoning Attack

-Given a double free vulnerability, we can get `malloc` to return an arbitrary pointer.
+Given a double free vulnerability, we can get `malloc` to return an arbitrary pointer which lets us have an arbitrary read/write primitive.
 It abuses the fact that a double free will cause two of the same chunk to be inserted into the tcache bin, meaning that this chunk will have its `fd` pointer pointing to itself.

 This is shown below, as well as utilized in our exploit.
 Credits to shellphish's [how2heap](https://github.com/shellphish/how2heap/blob/master/glibc_2.26/tcache_dup.c) for part of the code:
 ```c